nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 This returns a new `shape_ref` (which can be passed to one of the `area` parameters in `pgNew`).
 The globals parameter must be a pointer to the same structure given in `pgInit` and `pgNew`.

-The *rect* parameter is a pointer to a structure consisting of a top-left and bottom-right coordinate that encloses a rectangle.
-The coordinate and rectangle definitions are as follows:
+The *rect* parameter is a pointer to a structure consisting of a top-left and bottom-right coördinate that encloses a rectangle.
+The coördinate and rectangle definitions are as follows:

 	typedef struct
 	{